Tabletop role-playing games in Japan: Japanese games

-In Japan, domestically-made role-playing games are competitive in the market.
+In Japan, domestically made role-playing games are competitive in the market.
 Despite the market's small size, many original products are published.
 For example, 95 domestically-made RPG rulebooks, excluding supplements, were published from 2000 to 2007.
 In the same period of time, 25 translated RPG rulebooks were published.

 Translated games

 From English to Japanese

 According to the publisher's press releases in 2019, translated copies of first (2004) to fifth edition core rulebooks of Call of Cthulhu cumulatively sold 200,000 copies domestically.

 From Japanese to other languages

 In 2008, the Maid RPG was completely translated from Japanese into English.

 In 2013, the 3rd Edition of "Double Cross" by F.E.A.R was released in English by Ver.
 Blue Amusement.

 In 2013, Ryuutama was translated into French by editor Lapin Marteau.

+In 2016, Ryuutama was printed in English by Kotodama Heavy Industries.
+That same year, it won a silver ENnie Award in the Best Family Game category.